raculber/Graphics/README.md

-# Projects done in Computer Graphics
+# Projects done in Computer Graphics using OpenGL